 Most businesses live up to the bargain—they provide security measures like door locks, road gates, lighting, and security patrols.
 Their tenants and guests are paying for a safe place to stay, and they’re getting it.

 But if a business breaks the bargain and exposes tenants or guests to crime and danger, bad things can happen.
 We have seen cases of shootings, rapes, sexual assaults, and other violent crimes.
 If that happens and the property owner or operator was negligent in providing security, victims can bring a negligent security case against the owner or manager.

 A commercial security force was supposed to protect our client—but instead, a security guard put him in grave danger.
 When the news media investigated the case, which involved a shooting, Butler Tobin moved quickly to protect the crime victim.

 The people who operate an apartment complex SHOULD care about their tenants.
 Unfortunately, some don’t.
 We cross-examine owners and operators of apartment complexes to uncover the truth about their priorities.

 Premises Liability Lawyer

 The attorneys at Butler Tobin know how to fight back against property owners who break their bargain and fail to provide security.
-If you or someone you care about has been a victim of a crime that should never have happened, call the attorneys at Butler Tobin.
-We’ll fight for you.
+If you or someone you care about has been a victim of a crime that should never have happened, call us or contact us through our website.